openslice/io.openslice.main/doc/deployment.md

 There are 3 files available for configuration:

 * config.prod.json (Basic information + API configuration)
+* theming.scss (CSS color palette theming)
 * config.theming.json (HTML configuration - Logo, Favicon, Footer)
-* theming.scss (CSS color palette theming)

-The files above are created automatically during the initial deployment at **io.openslice.tmf.web/src/assets/config** directory as a copy of the default ones from the remote repository.
+The first 2 files above (i.e. config.prod.json, theming.scss) are essential for the successful deployment of Openslice, thus created automatically during the initial deployment at **io.openslice.tmf.web/src/assets/config** directory as a copy of the default ones from the remote repository.

 <br>

 Ensure that you check the **config.prod.json** file and readjust to your deployment if needed.

 ```
-cd io.openslice.tmf.web/src/assets/
+cd io.openslice.tmf.web/src/assets/config
 ```
 and edit config.prod.json